Home / Blog / Divorce / 5 Myths about Property Division in South Carolina Divorce You Need to Know

 Property Division in South Carolina Divorce, What You Need to Know

-Property division in divorce (also referred to as “equitable apportionment”) in South Carolina is how a couple’s marital estate is divided.
+Property division in divorce in sc (also referred to as “equitable apportionment”) in South Carolina is how a couple’s marital estate is divided.
 Equitable distribution of marital property “is based on a recognition that marriage is, among other things, an economic partnership.”
 Mallett v.
 Mallett, 473 S.E.2d 804 (S.C.
 Ct.
 App.
 1996).

 S.C.
 Code Ann.
 Section 20-3-620(A) defines marital property as all real and personal property acquired by the couples during the marriage and owned by them on the date the marital litigation is filed.
 The marital estate includes real property (like real estate) and personal property (like pensions, retirement accounts, other financial accounts, household furnishings, cars, boats, and motorcycles), as well as the parties’ marital debts.